ndungu-kr/Fintra/README.md

 Upgrade your pip if need be using:

-python -m pip install --upgrade pip
+py -m pip install --upgrade pip

 ## Step 4: